 Doctoral Internship in Clinical Psychology

 Oakes is proud to provide clinical training to developing psychologists through Doctoral Internship positions.
-Oakes is APA accredited, on contingency (#002272), as of April 15, 2018, and offers 4 full-time Intern positions each year.
+Oakes is APA accredited as of April 2020 (#002272) and offers 4 full-time Intern positions each year.
 Oakes has also partnered with The Wright Institute and is an affiliate of the training program.
 See below for detailed information.

 The Oakes Children’s Center Doctoral Internship in Clinical Psychology Program provides comprehensive training to doctoral students who are completing pre-doctoral internships in clinical psychology.
 The internship training program at Oakes is dedicated to developing psychologists who practice with integrity and understand the importance of cultural competency and ethical practice.
 Licensed clinical psychologists, social workers, and marriage & family therapists teach interns to provide trauma-sensitive clinical services within a developmental and psychodynamic theoretical framework that draws from several theoretical models including: object relations,

 attachment theory, social justice, and intersubjective models through the provision of didactic seminars, case conferences, and individual and group supervision.